arkuhn/cal-reminders/README.md

 # Cal Reminders

+> "Doesn't [MeetingBar](https://github.com/leits/MeetingBar) already do this?"
+> "Yes, but I built this before I knew that."

 A macOS menubar app that displays a persistent countdown to your next calendar event.

 Works with any calendar synced to macOS — Google, iCloud, Outlook, etc. No API keys or OAuth required.